ArXiv Preprint 2025

 IBM IBM Research · MIT-IBM Watson AI Lab

-ArXiv Paper Code Data Mixtures Models
+ArXiv Paper Code Data Mixtures (Coming Soon) Models (Coming Soon)

 PRISM animated overview showing mid-training pipeline and results across model families